ErykKul/json-transformer/README.md

 }
 ```

 The same behavior can be observed in more complex situations, e.g., when merging objects inside (possibly nested) arrays of objects.
 Also, objects in flattened array or in arrays of different lengths can be merged that way.
 If the array is shorter, or even empty, new objects are created at the corresponding (not yet existing) positions.
 Existing objects themselves are always merged the same way, just as described above.
-However, the value at the `resultPointer` could be either a simple value, or a JSON structure, like an array or an object.
+However, the value at the `resultPointer` could be either a simple value or a JSON structure, like an array or an object.
 For example, if the already existing value being merged is an array, it will be overwritten with the new value (array or otherwise and vice versa).
 For example:

 Source:
 ```json